-The transition to a new Chief Executive Officer may limit our ability to effectively execute on our business plan.
+The transition to a new Chief Executive Officer and new Chief Financial Officer may limit our ability to effectively execute on our business plan.

 Effective March 1, 2012, Douglas Milner became our President and Chief Executive Officer.
 Because he is new to Active Power, his experience with our management team and knowledge of our operations is limited.
-While Jan Lindelow, who has been serving as our Interim Chief Executive Officer, will assist Mr. Milner as he transitions into the position, this leadership change may result in disruptions to our business or operations or otherwise limit the ability of our management team to effectively execute on our business plan, which could have an adverse effect on our results of operations and financial condition.
+While Jan Lindelow, who had been serving as our Interim Chief Executive Officer, is assisting Mr. Milner as he transitions into the position, this leadership change may result in disruptions to our business or operations or otherwise limit the ability of our management team to effectively execute on our business plan, which could have an adverse effect on our results of operations and financial condition